UffizziCloud/docs/docs/setup/config-previews.md

-There are two ways to configure previews on Uffizzi:
+There are two distinct methods for configuring Previews on Uffizzi:

-* Compose  - A configuration-as-code YAML based on Docker Compose (version 3.9).
+* Compose  - A configuration-as-code YAML based on Docker Compose (version 3.9) `docker-compose.uffizzi.yml`.
             Unless otherwise noted, Uffizzi recognizes Docker Compose syntax.
 * Templates - Configurations created and managed in the Uffizzi Web Interface (GUI).

-## With Compose
+## Using Compose

-1. Write Your Compose - You'll want to start with your docker-compose.yml and make a few additions.
-Check [References](https://docs.uffizzi.com/references/compose-spec/) for examples and detailed information on how to write your `docker-compose-uffizzi.yml`.
+1. Write Your Compose - Start with your docker-compose.yml and create a new file named docker-compose.uffizzi.yml.
+Check [References](https://docs.uffizzi.com/references/compose-spec/) for examples and detailed information on how to write your `docker-compose.uffizzi.yml`.

-2. Save your `docker-compose-uffizzi.yml` at the top level of your `main` or primary branch in your repository.
+2. Save your `docker-compose.uffizzi.yml` at the top level of the `main` or primary branch in your repository.

 ![Screenshot](../assets/images/compose-in-git.png)

 ### Connecting Your Compose

-3. Within the Uffizzi UI go to Projects/Specs/Compose and select `new compose` to connect to your `docker-compose-uffizzi.yml` which should be stored in your git repository.
+3. Within the Uffizzi UI go to Projects/Specs/Compose and select `new compose` to connect to your `docker-compose.uffizzi.yml` which should be stored in your git repository.
 To connect to your repository see [Source Code Integrations](https://docs.uffizzi.com/setup/source-code-integrations/).

 ![Screenshot](../assets/images/compose-one.png)